platformsh/template-builder/templates/strapi4/files/README.md

 The following changes have been made relative to the [quickstart Strapi project](https://strapi.io/documentation/v3.x/getting-started/quick-start.html) to run on Platform.sh.
 If using this project as a reference for your own existing project, replicate the changes below to your project.

 - The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
-- The `.platform.app.yaml` file has been configured to run your production Strapi server on the `master` environment, and development servers on all other environments.
-While you will be able to add content to an existing Content Type on `master`, you will only be able to create new Content Types on development environments.
+- The `.platform.app.yaml` file has been configured to run your production Strapi server on all environments you create.
+While you will be able to add content to an existing Content Type on `master`, you will only be able to create new Content Types during local development.
 - There are a few modules that have been added to support Strapi:
   - [`config-reader-nodejs`](https://github.com/platformsh/config-reader-nodejs): Provides convenience wrappers for accessing the Platform.sh environment variables.
   - `pg`: supports connection with PostgreSQL.